Reference / Case Study

 • Rust-based IoT Gateway carrying the message path

 The value of keeping the slice this small is that each part stays inspectable.
-It is possible to reason about the sensor integration, the publish path, and the monitor behavior without hiding behind system complexity.
+It is possible to reason about the sensor integration, the publish path, and the monitor behavior without hiding behind embedded system complexity.

 Device layer

-STM32 + SCD4x
+STM32 + SCD41

 Gateway layer